 Ensuring that there are sufficient funds to replace these items as they complete their useful life is of primary concern.
-The replacement priority of these assets is based on either their working condition or the end of their useful life, whichever is soonest.
 We will need to investigate if existing equipment are required to be replaced in the future and ensure that all major equipment and technology purchased have adequate funds set aside in a reserve for future replacement.